Table of Contents

 - The cost of obtaining a passport is the responsibility of the SM/STM.
 The cost of the immigration documents required by the SM/STM for there project (visa, etc.) are considered AFM’s responsibility.

-- Their stipend is adequate to cover all necessities, and some SM/STMs find the poverty such in their country that they voluntarily live on less, in order to personally help the truly needy.
-Any money for souvenirs or additional spending money would be the responsibility of the SM/STM.
+- Their stipend is adequate to cover all necessities (food, shelter, personal amenities, etc.).
+Any money for souvenirs, travel, or additional spending money is the responsibility of the SM/STM.

 If I can cover the entire cost myself, why does my child have to fundraise?